Sweater Techniques Series – Gramps Baby Cardigan – 1/6 – Introduction

-There is no better way to learn than doing right?- so download a copy of the pattern, grab your needles and yarn, and follow along as we explain everything in a clear, step-by-step manner.
-If you have questions, we hope you will post your comments, or email us and we will make every attempt to incorporate answers to your questions into this tutorial.
+There is no better way to learn than doing right?- so purchase a copy of the pattern, grab your needles and yarn, and follow along as we explain everything in a clear, step-by-step manner.
+If you have questions, we hope you will post your comments, or email us and we will make every attempt to incorporate the answers to your questions into this tutorial.

 The Gramps Cardigan tutorial is created as a series of 6 illustrated posts, clearly explaining each of the techniques required to knit the Gramps Cardigan.

 - 2/6 Beginning your Sweater: Yarn and needle selection, knitting a gauge swatch, Understanding knitting pattern schematics.

 - 3/6 Top-Down Sweater Construction: Yoke: Pattern Reading, and Increasing & Decreasing stitches to form Yoke

 - 4/6 Top-Down Sweater Construction: Body & Arms: Separating sweater at the Underarm, casting-on stitches using backward loop method, and knitting in the round

 - 5/6 Shawl Collar and Button Band: Picking Up Stitches along an edge, Short-Row Shaping, Buttonholes, Binding off in Pattern

 - 6/6 Finishing Touches: Working Patch Pockets – Picking up stitches in the middle of knitted fabric, seaming, elbow patches

 Ravelry.com is a fabulous community and resource for knitters and crocheters all over the world.
-On Ravelry can check out the Gramps sweaters that other people have knit, read their suggestions, and see what yarn and colour combinations they chose.
+On Ravelry you can check out the Gramps sweaters that other people have knit, read their suggestions, and see what yarn and colour combinations they chose.
 It is a great place to start before any project!

 For Knitting Instructors

 This material is also intended to be useful to those who teach knitting.
 If you are a shop owner who runs knitting classes, and would like to use this tutorial for instruction, you are welcome to do so.
 Tin Can Knits wholesales books and single leaflet patterns to knitting shops in Canada, the USA and the UK, if you are interested in carrying our products, please contact us.